3cxc/StarLight/README.md

 Compatible server: Bukkit / Spigot / Paper

-Front end plugin: ViaVersion
+Front end plugin: ViaVersion(Not required)

-However, the plugin has only been tested in version 1.17.1, and other versions have not been tested
+Note that this plugin has only been tested in version 1.17.1, and has not been tested in other versions, so the compatibility is unknown

 ## language